BradMyrick/TheDarwins/README.md

 ## Ownership and Control

 The contract owner has the ability to manage and configure the contract parameters.
-Ownership of the contract is our multisig wallet `safewallet`.
+Ownership of the contract is `kodr.eth`.

+## Withdrawal

+Only the multisig wallet can withdraw ETH from the contract using the `withdraw` function. see `SafeWallet` contract for details.

 ## License